AND1: Brand revival

 Looking to re-establish itself in the market, AND1 announced in 2018 that Kevin Garnett would serve Creative Director and Global Ambassador.
-It also named Jevon Carter as an ambassador.
+It also named Jevon Carter and Thomas Beauchamp as ambassadors.
 In 2019, AND1 signed Toronto Raptors point guard Fred VanVleet to a major sponsorship deal and helped introduce the company's Action 2.0 shoe.
 Montrezl Harrell also briefly signed on before the deal fell through, though he continued to wear AND1 shoes.
 In 2021, the company signed VanVleet's teammate Norman Powell.

 On August 31, 2021, Sequential Brands, AND1's parent, filed for Chapter 11 bankruptcy protection.
 In September 2021, AND1 was acquired by Galaxy Universal.
 In 2022, AND1 was featured in the Netflix documentary Untold: The Rise and Fall of And1 from director Kevin Wilson Jr. For its 30th anniversary in 2023, AND1 reintroduced its open run events in order to foster a new generation of streetball.
 In 2024, the company released a short documentary on the career of Ben Wallace.
 It also introduced Alexis Morris as its first female ambassador.